 “In the case of a large fire report it immediately and move away from the area to let professionals deal with it,” SA Weather Service said.

-Here are tips of advice from the South African Weather Report
+Here are a few tips from the South African Weather Report

 1. Do not create any open fires or leave fires unattended.